Stuart-Mouse/jai-gon/notes.md

     and I'm also somewhat hesitant about removing .ARRAY_INDEXED and .ARRAY_AS_OBJECT maybe we will want to add these back in behind some interface proc so that we can change things around in future if needed

+    did go through with removing these, will see how it plays out long term

 Lexer improvements
     I think it would be beneficial to lex numbers, identifiers, and strings as distinct tokens then maybe we just store the 'name' and 'value' tokens on each node, so that we preserve info about the token type into the data binding stage